-Turkey's threats against Cyprus and in effect, Lebanon, Egypt, Israel, and potentially Greece should the latter claim its full exclusive economic zone (EEZ)31, regarding the oil and gas exploration agreements puts Turkey in direct violation of the UN Charter preamble and article 2, paragraph 4, and the NATO Treaty Preamble and Article 1.
-In fact, should Greece assert its EEZ it would constitute a casus belli.32 According to a Wall Street Journal article, "An estimated €100 billion (\$130 billion) of undersea hydrocarbon reserves-if proven-could ease the country's crippling debt burden and make Greece a significant energy supplier for Europe..."
+Turkey's threats against Cyprus and in effect, Lebanon, Egypt, Israel, and potentially Greece should the latter claim its full exclusive economic zone (EEZ), regarding the oil and gas exploration agreements puts Turkey in direct violation of the UN Charter preamble and article 2, paragraph 4, and the NATO Treaty Preamble and Article 1.
+In fact, should Greece assert its right to extend its territorial waters, it would constitute a casus belli.
+According to a Wall Street Journal article, "An estimated €100 billion (\$130 billion) of undersea hydrocarbon reserves-if proven-could ease the country's crippling debt burden and make Greece a significant energy supplier for Europe..."

-Furthermore, a tiny island named Kastelorizion (also called Megisti) is located few miles off the southwestern coast of Turkey in the Mediterranean Sea.
-That Kastelorizion is Greek sovereign territory is not disputed by any state including Turkey.
+Furthermore, a tiny island named Kastelorizion is located few miles off the southwestern coast of Turkey in the Mediterranean Sea.
+Kastelorizion is Greek sovereign territory and this fact is not disputed by any state, including Turkey.
 Turkey acknowledges that Greece has territorial waters which extend from Kastelorizion based on the fact that Kastelorizion is Greek sovereign territory.
-However, Turkey denies that Greece has either a continental shelf or an EEZ based on its sovereignty over Kastelorizion.
+However, Turkey denies Greece has either a continental shelf or an EEZ based on its sovereignty over Kastelorizion.
 This position is unlawful under the UN Convention on the Law of the Sea (UNCLOS) which states that an island has a territorial sea, contiguous zone, continental shelf and EEZ which are imputed to the state which has sovereignty over that island.

-• Mar.
+Mar.
 29, 2007: Then-Senate Foreign Affairs Chairman Joe Biden (D-DE), stated on the Senate Floor: "The Government of the Republic of Cyprus, ROC, is working to establish partnerships with foreign companies and countries in an effort to bring these energy resources online.
-This process is being needlessly complicated, however, by individuals in

-Turkey and the Turkish Cypriot community who are discouraging foreign partners from working with the ROC....I believe it is important to affirm the ROC's right to search for and develop resources located under Cyprus' continental shelf.
+This process is being needlessly complicated, however, by individuals in Turkey and the Turkish Cypriot community who are discouraging foreign partners from working with the ROC....I believe it is important to affirm the ROC's right to search for and develop resources located under Cyprus' continental shelf.

-He added: "Under international law, there is no question about the legality of the Cypriot Government's activities...
-There is simply no juridical basis to dispute Cyprus' claims or actions."
-34
+He added: "Under international law, there is no question about the legality of the Cypriot Government's activities...There is simply no juridical basis to dispute Cyprus' claims or actions."48

 - Nov.
-24, 2008: Cyprus reported Turkey interfered with an offshore oil-and-gas survey conducted by two Norwegianowned survey ships, ordering the ships to leave the area.35 - Dec.
+24, 2008: Cyprus reported Turkey interfered with an offshore oil-and-gas survey conducted by two Norwegian-owned survey ships, ordering the ships to leave the area. - Dec.
 17, 2010: Cyprus and Israel sign an agreement delimiting the maritime boundary between the two nations.
 Turkey criticized the agreement in part to its diplomatic fallout with Israel and because it was agreed to without the participation of "northern Cyprus." - Sept.
-22, 2011: House Foreign Affairs Committee Chairman Ileana Ros-Lehtinen (R-FL) issues a statement cautioning Turkey on its threats in the eastern Mediterranean and describes Turkey's increased military presence as "a clear threat" to U.S. citizens and interests in the region37
+22, 2011: House Foreign Affairs Committee Chairman Ileana Ros-Lehtinen (R-FL) issues a statement cautioning Turkey on its threats in the eastern Mediterranean and describes Turkey's increased military presence as "a clear threat" to U.S. citizens and interests in the region - Sept.
+29, 2011: U.S. Department of State Deputy Spokesman Mark C. Toner stated: "The United States supports Cyprus's right to explore for energy.
+Having a U.S. company involved in developing the energy resources of Cyprus is also positive.
+The United States continues to support strongly the Cypriot-led negotiation process, conducted under UN good offices, to reunify the island into a bizonal, bi-communal federation.
+That has not changed.
+We continue to believe that the island's oil and gas resources, like all of its resources, should be equitably shared between both communities in the context of an overall settlement.
+And we don't believe that developing offshore energy resources need hinder those reunification talks."